Asurada2015/tensorflow-zh/SOURCE/how_tos/reading_data.md

   #   from -- bigger means better shuffling but slower start up and more
   #   memory used.
   # capacity(容量) must be larger than min_after_dequeue and the amount larger
-  #   determines the maximum we will prefetch.
+  #   determines the maximum we will prefetch(预取).
 Recommendation:
   #   min_after_dequeue + (num_threads + a small safety margin) * batch_size
   min_after_dequeue = 10000
   capacity = min_after_dequeue + 3 * batch_size